Black Friday Cyber Monday Sale! 40% off!

 anxiety

 Some dogs experience separation anxiety and general anxiety.
 Plus, some breeds are more prone to anxiety than others.
-Dogs may resort to licking paws excessively as a way to calm themselves down.
+Dogs may resort to licking their paws excessively as a way to calm themselves down.

 SOLUTION

-If you believe anxiety is the reason for your dog's paw licking, there are plenty of options for treatment.
+If you believe anxiety is the reason for your dog's paw-licking, there are plenty of options for treatment.
 Talk to an animal behaviorist about their pet's condition.
 Or, try calming products like diffusers or treats to keep your dog calm.

 4. Behavioral issues